Tunnel-Labs/typegeese/readme.md

 import * as $ from './v2-add-username.js';
 export * from './v2-add-username.js';

-// This type is type-checked by TypeScript to ensure that it always stays up to date with every new migration type User = t.Shape<
+// this type is type-checked by TypeScript to ensure that it always stays up to date with every new migration type User = t.Shape<
   $.User,
   {